Leo3418/RealMute/README.md

 - `/realmute status` View current status of this plugin
 - `/realmute list` List muted players
 - `/realmute about` Show information about this plugin <br />
-Note on muting/unmuting players: Player name is not case-sensitive.
+Note on muting/unmuting players: Player name is not case-sensitive. <br />
 Note on adding keywords: You can add an exclamation mark before the word if you want to match the whole word only.
 For example, if you add **!bo**, **boy** will not be blocked, but **bo y** will be blocked.

 Default Configuration